ava-labs/spacesvm/README.md

-  help        Help about any command info        Reads space info and all values at space lifeline    Extends the life of a given prefix resolve     Reads a value at space/key set         Writes a key-value pair for the given prefix
+  help        Help about any command info        Reads space info and all values at space lifeline    Extends the life of a given prefix move        Transfers a space to another address resolve     Reads a value at space/key set         Writes a key-value pair for the given prefix transfer    Transfers units to another address

 Flags:
       --endpoint string           RPC Endpoint for VM (default "https://memeshowdown.com")